Human Molecular Genetics

-Human Molecular Genetics is a semimonthly peer reviewed scientific journal published by the Oxford University Press.
+Human Molecular Genetics is a semimonthly peer-reviewed scientific journal published by Oxford University Press.
 It covers all topics related to human molecular genetics.
 In addition, two "special review" issues are published each year.
-The editor-in-chief is CHaris Eng (Case Western Reserve University).
+The editor-in-chief is Charis Eng (Case Western Reserve University).
 The journal was established in 1992.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.150.